The Dogs of War (novel): Part 1: The Crystal Mountain

-A few weeks later, a prospector employed by British-based company ManCon (Manson Consolidated) sends mineral samples, acquired from the "Crystal Mountain" in the remote hinterland of the African republic of Zangaro, to headquarters.
+A few weeks later a prospector employed by British-based company ManCon (Manson Consolidated) sends mineral samples, acquired from the "Crystal Mountain" in the remote hinterland of the African republic of Zangaro, to headquarters.
 When they are analysed, ruthless British mining tycoon Sir James Manson realises that there is a huge platinum deposit in Zangaro.
 The president of Zangaro, Jean Kimba, is Marxist, homicidal, insane, and under Soviet influence, so any public announcement of the findings would benefit only the Russians.
 Confiding solely in his top assistants, security chief Simon Endean and financial expert Martin Thorpe, Manson plans to depose Kimba and install a puppet leader who, for a pittance, will sign over Zangaro's mining rights to a shell company secretly owned by Sir James.
 When ManCon eventually acquires the shell company for a fair market price, Sir James and his aides will pocket £60 million.

 Endean visits a freelance writer to discuss his recommendations and eventually hires Shannon to reconnoitre Zangaro and investigate how Kimba might be deposed.
 Masquerading as a tourist under the name "Keith Brown", Shannon visits the country and upon his return to London submits a report stating that the army has little fighting value and that Kimba has concentrated the national armoury, treasury, and radio station within the presidential palace in Clarence, the Zangaran capital city and principal port.
-Should the palace be stormed and Kimba killed, there will be no opposition to any new regime.
-Because there is no organised dissident faction in Zangaro, the attacking force will have to be assembled outside the country and land near Clarence to launch the attack.
+Should the palace be stormed and Kimba killed, there will be no opposition whatsoever to any new regime.
+Because Zangaro itself lacks an organised dissident faction, the attacking force must be assembled outside the country and land near Clarence to capture the palace.
 Shannon budgets the mission at £100,000, with £10,000 for himself.
-While Endean has used a fake name, "Walter Harris", Shannon has him tailed by a private detective and discovers his true identity and his involvement with Sir James Manson.
+While Endean has been using a fake name "Walter Harris", Shannon has him tailed by a private detective and discovers his true identity and his involvement with Sir James Manson.

 Although Manson has taken steps to silence the few people aware of the Crystal Mountain platinum deposit, the chemist who analysed the samples has inadvertently revealed his findings to a former acquaintance, who (unknown to the chemist) has political connections to the Soviet government.
 The acquaintance reports the findings to the Soviets, who in turn assign a KGB bodyguard to Kimba while they prepare to send in their own geological survey team.
 In a conversation with a Foreign Office bureaucrat, Sir James learns that the Soviets have got wind of the deposit.
 Sir James commissions Shannon to organise and mount the coup, to take place on the eve of Zangaro's independence day, one hundred days hence, but does not tell Shannon of the Soviet involvement.